 - Using a tensile testing machine, begin loading the specimen with gradually increasing tensile forces.
 Stretching force can be applied at different speeds, and stretching is usually performed at a certain speed.

 - During this process, the elongation of the specimen and the applied tensile force are measured.
-These data are usually recorded on a time basis for subsequent analysis.
+These data are usually recorded on a time basis for later analysis.

 Test End And Breakpoint